Current as of August 2022 | Download print version (in PDF)

 An organization regularly engaged in commercial or economic activities with annual gross sales (for sale of goods) or receipts (for sale of services) in excess of PHP 3 million is subject to the standard VAT rate of 12 percent (Tax Code Section 109).

-An organization that is not a VAT registered entity and that is engaged in trade or business whose annual gross sales or receipts fall below PHP 3 million shall pay a tax equivalent of 3 percent of its quarterly sales or receipts (Tax Code Section 116and Create Law Section 13).
+An organization that is not a VAT registered entity and that is engaged in trade or business whose annual gross sales or receipts fall below PHP 3 million shall pay a tax equivalent of 3 percent of its quarterly sales or receipts (Tax Code Section 116 and Create Law Section 13).
+Until June 30, 2023, the 3 percent VAT has been adjusted to 1 percent; it will revert to 3 percent thereafter.

 Certain goods and services are exempted from VAT, including medical, dental, and hospital services, except those rendered by professionals.
 Also exempt are educational services provided by private and government educational institutions (Tax Code Section 109(g) and (h), VAT-Exempt Transactions).